butla/Book/2016/presentations/tdd_of_python_microservices/text.md

     docker_client = docker.Client(version='auto')
     # Developers don't need to download required images themselves,
     # they only need to run the tests.
+    # Pulling an image will, of course, take same time and freeze the tests, but it's one-time.
     download_image_if_missing(docker_client)
     # Creates the container and waits for Redis to start accepting connections.
     container_id, redis_port = start_redis_container(docker_client)